-The flipchart and first aid supplies are located First aid supplies are located in the office..
-Additional supplies are located Additional first aid supplies are in ASYCC and each classroom..
+The flipchart and first aid supplies are located First aid supplies are located in the office and in each classroom..
+Additional supplies are located Additional fiirst aid supplies supplies are in MyCC and each classroom..

 Any time an employee is involved in a possible blood exposure incident, it shall be reported as a worker's compensation incident.